 Welcome to Tulane University.
 Founded in 1834, Tulane is one of the most highly regarded and selective independent research universities in the United States.
 A member of the prestigious Association of American Universities, we take pride in being a part of this select group of universities with “pre-eminent programs of graduate and professional education and scholarly research.”
 Our schools and colleges offer undergraduate, graduate and professional degrees in the liberal arts, science and engineering, architecture, business, law, social work, medicine and public health and tropical medicine.

-Research in many disciplines has flourished at Tulane through the establishment of centers such as the Newcomb College Institute, the Roger Thayer Stone Center for Latin American Studies, the Middle American Research Institute, the Tulane/Xavier Center for Bioenvironmental Research, the Murphy Institute, the Tulane Cancer Center, the Tulane Center for Gene Therapy and the Newcomb College Center for Research on Women.
+Research in many disciplines has flourished at Tulane through the establishment of centers such as the Newcomb College Institute, the Roger Thayer Stone Center for Latin American Studies, the Middle American Research Institute, the Tulane/Xavier Center for Bioenvironmental Research, the Murphy Institute, the Payson Center for International Development, the Tulane Cancer Center, the Tulane Center for Gene Therapy and the Newcomb College Center for Research on Women.
 The university is ranked by the Carnegie Foundation for the Advancement of Teaching as a university with “very high research activity.”
 Of more than 4,300 higher educational institutions rated by the foundation, Tulane remains in a prestigious category that includes only 2 percent of universities nationwide.

 Tulane strives to connect its values and mission to the needs of the city of New Orleans, the state, and the nation.
 Community involvement is now more important than ever as the university participates in the rebirth of New Orleans.
 Faculty and staff lend their expertise to rebuilding efforts and students gain real-world experience while putting their skills to use in the community.